← Back to Knowledge

 In addition to Online, Primary Reserve has an "Offline" product.
 The Online/Offline classification is not freely chosen by operators.
 Under EPRX trading rules, batteries eligible for Primary Offline are limited to those with installed capacity of 1 MW or more but less than 10 MW (at extra-high or high voltage), or cases where batteries under 1 MW are aggregated.
 This means batteries of 10 MW or more cannot enter Primary Offline and must use Online connection to participate in Primary Reserve.

-In this Offline market, batteries effectively account for 97.8% of awarded volume, with zero participation from thermal or hydroelectric power.
+In this Offline market, batteries effectively account for 98.9% of awarded volume (the remainder is VPP), with zero participation from thermal or hydroelectric power.

 Hokkaido